astronomer/docs/learn/intro-to-airflow.md

 ### Additional concepts

-While there are much more to Airflow than just DAGs and tasks, here are a few additional concepts and features that you are likely to encounter:
+While there is much more to Airflow than just DAGs and tasks, here are a few additional concepts and features that you are likely to encounter:

 - **Airflow scheduling**: Airflow offers a variety of ways to schedule your DAGs.
 For more information, see [DAG scheduling and timetables in Airflow](scheduling-in-airflow.md).
 - **Airflow connections**: Airflow connections offer a way to store credentials and other connection information for external systems and reference them in your DAGs.
 For more information, see [Manage connections in Apache Airflow](connections.md).